 - What are some of the most popular vegetarian and vegan dishes in Iceland?

 The main ingredients of Icelandic lamb soup are potatoes, onions, garlic, carrots, celery, red lentils, dried mushrooms, tomato paste, barley, and vegetable broth.
-The soup is then topped with fresh dill, parsley, sour cream, and crumbled feta cheese.
+The soup is topped with fresh dill, parsley, sour cream, and crumbled feta cheese.
 (Don’t worry, dairy-free eaters – there are plenty of non-dairy topping options too.)
-This recipe is perfect for using leftover lentils and hearty greens like collards or kale.
-It’s easy to tweak the recipe to fit your dietary restrictions, too.
+This recipe uses leftover lentils and hearty greens like collards or kale.
+It’s easy to tweak the recipe to fit your dietary restrictions.
 For example, swap olive oil for sunflower oil in the dressing, and don’t add the crumbled feta cheese.

 How to Order at an Icelandic Restaurant